yanismiraoui/Predicting_Ligue_1/README.md

 Data Science project
 ----

-Python script that tends to predict the results of the french football league : Ligue 1.
+Python script that tries to predict the results of the French football league : Ligue 1.

-Accuracy :
+Accuracy : 68 %.